 The person filing the appeal must certify by their signature that the basis for the appeal is valid, as well as proof that the appeal has been properly served on all other parties of interest.

-If the Form RB-89 is not filled out completely, the appeal may be denied.
 The "Issue(s) for Review" (Section 11) reflects the subjects of the underlying litigation for which a determination was made.
 These can include, but are not limited to the following:

 - Whether there was a work-related accident,